 Start by adding containers of colorful flowers.
 They’re easy to grow and can be placed in many areas around the house and yard.
 Put a container by the front door to welcome visitors.
 If you have a covered porch, add a few hanging baskets.
 Attach some window boxes to the deck rail or at the base of several key windows.

-Enhance an ordinary planting of shrubs by grouping colorful containers in front and around the shrubs to make the area look larger and more attractive.
+Enhance the ordinary planting of shrubs by grouping colorful containers in front and around the shrubs to make the area look larger and more attractive.

 Looking for something more unique?
 Design and plant your own containers.
 Available in a variety of sizes and colors there’s a style of plant container to complement any home.
 Whether you like plastic or clay, ceramic or wood, there are two simple rules.
 Select a container that’s large enough for the plants and make sure it has drainage for excess water so plants don’t drown.
 Then fill the container with a good soilless growing media.
 For easy maintenance, choose a media that contains a slow-release fertilizer for healthy plant growth.